Jocy99/book-search-engine/README.md

 ## Contributing

 Feel free to contribute by opening issues or submitting pull requests.
-Follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+Special thank you to the SMU bootcamp team who supported me with starter code!

 ## License